Western Kentucky Hilltoppers football: Early history (1908–1967)

-In 1929, Carl "Swede" Anderson took over as head coach leading the Hilltoppers to a 7–3 record before leaving to take the head coach job over the Kansas State freshman football team.
+In 1929, Carl "Swede" Anderson took over as head coach.
+Anderson led the Hilltoppers to a 7–3 record before leaving to take the head coach job over the Kansas State freshman football team.
 In 1934, Carl Anderson returned for a second stint with the Hilltoppers where he served as head coach through the 1937 season posting a 24–9–3 record with wins over EKU in all four seasons.
 The Hilltoppers were very successful in this era posting an outstanding a 60–20–4 record.
 After Anderson left the hill once again, this time to be an assistant coach at Indiana, the Hilltoppers selected Gander Terry to lead the program.
 In their four seasons under Terry, the Hilltoppers went 25–9–3 beating rivals Middle Tennessee and Eastern Kentucky in every game they played.
 Terry left the program after the 1941 season following a 4–5–1 record, the Hilltopper's first losing season since 1925.
 Arnold Winkenhofer took over in 1942 coaching the Toppers for one season before the program was stopped from 1943 to 1945 due to World War II.
 In 1946, Jesse Thomas returned to the Hill for his second stint as head coach.
 Thomas only stuck around WKU two more seasons with much less success than his first go around posting a 5–10–2 record.

 Jack Clayton provided some much-needed stability to the WKU football program where he served as head coach for 9 seasons.
 In 1949, after losing the first two games to start the season, Clayton started a freshman quarterback by the name of Jimmy Feix winning 5 of the last 7 games that season.
 By 1952, with Feix now in his senior year, Clayton coached WKU to their first Ohio Valley Conference championship, tied the school record for wins, and the school's first bowl appearance, winning 34–19 over Arkansas State in the Refrigerator Bowl, finishing the season 9–1.
 Feix became the first WKU football athlete ever to earn All-America honors after posting the highest pass completion percentage in the nation (.612).
 Under Clayton, the Hilltoppers posted a record of 50–33–2 before he left to coach at Northwestern Louisiana State College, his alma mater.
 Nick Denes, who was also a Western Kentucky Hilltoppers baseball head coach and for whom Nick Denes Field is named, coached WKU football for 11 seasons.
 In his time on the Hill, Denes compiled a 57–39–7 record for a .587 winning percentage.
 In 1963, Denes led the Hilltoppers to their second bowl game victory, defeating Coast Guard 27–0 in the Tangerine Bowl, a season where the Hilltoppers went 10–0–1 and set a new school record for wins.
 Denes retired after the 1967 season following a 42–19 win over Murray State.